Manga artist

 Most manga artists study at an art college or manga school or take on an apprenticeship with another artist before entering the industry as a primary creator.
 More rarely a manga artist breaks into the industry directly, without previously being an assistant.
 For example, Naoko Takeuchi, author of Sailor Moon, won a Kodansha Manga Award contest and manga pioneer Osamu Tezuka was first published while studying an unrelated degree, without working as an assistant.

-A manga artist will rise to prominence through recognition of their ability when they spark the interest of institutions, individuals or a demographic of manga consumers.
-For example, there are contests which prospective manga artist may enter, sponsored by manga editors and publishers.
+A manga artist rises to prominence through recognition of their ability when they spark the interest of institutions, individuals or a demographic of manga consumers.
+For example, there are contests sponsored by manga editors and publishers.
 This can also be accomplished through producing a one-shot.
 While sometimes a stand-alone manga, with enough positive reception it can be serialized in a weekly, monthly, or quarterly format.
 They are also recognized for the number of manga they run at any given moment.